 An industrial loft Dura Supreme kitchen design by Nicole Pilon of KSI Kitchen & Bath.

-Dura Supreme kitchen design by Megan Dent of Studio M Kitchen & Bath, Twin Cities, MN.
+Dura Supreme kitchen design by Megan Dent of Revival House, Twin Cities, Minnesota.

 Karen Wistrom is the VP of Marketing for Dura Supreme Cabinetry and an expert on Kitchen & Bath industry trends.
 Read her blog stories for cabinetry and kitchen design insights on the Dura Supreme Cabinetry Blog.